 Character is complex.
 It is often difficult to define, but we all know it when we see it.
 Maybe, more importantly, we know when it is lacking.
+In this article, we will explore character development and its significance.

 We can draw a simple comparison to our expertise in flavor development.
 If someone asked you to identify the taste of a Cheddar or a Swiss, the average person might not be able to describe it, but they’d definitely recognize it.
 The nuance of the various notes blending together creates a distinct experience.
 However, if one note is missing or out of balance, the entire profile, and as a result, the product won’t work or reach its potential.
+This is similar to character development.

 What does this have to do with character?
 And more specifically, character development.

-“To me, when someone says you have good character, that means you can weigh things with a good sense of morals,” says Kami Hunt, Edlong’s Human Resources Manager
+“To me, when someone says you have good character, that means you can weigh things with a good sense of morals,” says Kami Hunt, Edlong’s Human Resources Manager.

 She continues, “For character development, it is about growing in your ability to balance the right choices and ethics.
 Learning how you are going to do things in the workplace with honor and integrity.”